-“What’s the best travel camera?”
+“What’s the best travel camera in 2018?”
 It’s one of the most frequent questions we receive from readers.
 The advent of digital technology (and smartphones) has increased the interest in and the importance of photography to document one’s travels.
 We’re constantly bombarded with questions – from the best waterproof camera to the overall best camera for travel – so we decided to write one long article and share our expertise.

 For background, we have always had an interest in photography, but the more we travel, the more that interest has strengthened.
 Like most people, we started out with one of the very basic travel cameras: a point-and-shot Kodak Easyshare.
 Since then, travel cameras have evolved, our skill has increased and we’ve sought out the best travel camera.
 Here are our thoughts.

 We’re going to share the secret of the best travel camera now.
 The secret is, there is no secret.
 The best camera is the one that works for you.
 A lot of photographers get wrapped up in brand loyalty (Nikon vs. Canon) or the absolute best lens configuration.
 All of that gear-head talk misses the point: photography is meant to be fun.

 Unless you intend to be a semi-professional photographer or even a professional photographer, most cameras on the market have features you will never need and will never use.
 When selecting the best vacation camera for you, first think about how you will use it.
 Then figure out which camera fills those needs.

 As we wrote in our 15 travel photography tips article, it’s not about how much money you spend on the gear.
 The best travel camera is the one that gets the job done.
 We wrote, “Great travel photos can be captured on almost any kind of camera.
 One of the best photos we ever took (and ultimately sold) was a quick snapshot on an iPhone.
 It just captured the right moment… You don’t need professional gear to take great shots.
 Sure it helps, but you can improve not matter what camera you are on.”